 Choosing where to publish can be daunting, particularly for early career researchers.

-Think, Check, Submit is a new campaign that has been launched to provide researchers with information about the criteria they should look at when choosing where to publish.
+Think, Check, Submit is a campaign to provide researchers with information about the criteria that they should look at when choosing where to publish.
 The campaign is led by representatives from organizations across the industry: ALPSP, Directory of Open Access Journals (DOAJ), INASP, the International Association of Scientific, Technical and Medical Publishers (STM), ISSN, LIBER, OASPA, UKSG and individual publishers.
-The campaign aims to help researchers understand their options, and key criteria they can check before making an informed decision about where to submit.
+The campaign aims to help researchers understand their options, and the key criteria they can check before making an informed decision about where to submit.

 Journal Impact Factors

 Web of Science